-In 2022, the Chemistry Department (Parsons Hall) continued to be UNH's largest generator of hazardous waste.
-Chemistry will continue to lead hazardous waste generation indefinitely due to the nature of the science.
-Teaching required chemistry courses for approximately fourteen hundred undergraduate science and engineering students each semester accounted for thirty-three percent of the department waste generation.
+In 2023, the Chemistry Department (Parsons Hall) continued to be UNH's largest generator of hazardous waste.
+Chemistry will likely continue to lead hazardous waste generation due to the nature of the science.
+Teaching required chemistry courses for approximately fourteen hundred undergraduate science and engineering students each semester accounted for twenty eight percent of the department's waste generation.

-The hazardous waste produced by Cooperative Extension (Lay Lakes Monitoring Laboratory) in Spaulding Hall and the Department of Natural Resources and the Environment in James Hall is generated primarily by the research of two laboratories.
-These laboratories produced 83 percent and 70 percent of the hazardous waste generated at Spaulding and James Hall, respectively.
+The hazardous waste produced by Cooperative Extension (Lakes Lay Monitoring Laboratory) in Spaulding Hall and the Department of Natural Resources and the Environment in James Hall is generated primarily by the research of two laboratories.
+These laboratories produced 95 percent and 73 percent of the hazardous waste generated at Spaulding and James Hall, respectively.

-Annual waste production at the Co-Gen/Central Heating Plant is significant and is variable year to year due to periodic maintenance requirements.
+Annual waste production at the Co-Gen/Central Heating Plant is significant and variable year to year due to periodic maintenance requirements.
 Routine waste streams, however, such as used oils and contaminated wipers have been static.

-The New Hampshire Veterinary Diagnostic Laboratory (NHVDL) generates histopathology chemical wastes related to veterinary laboratory services provided to New England region veterinarians, various NH state agencies, and state and local law enforcement agencies.
+The New Hampshire Veterinary Diagnostic Laboratory (NHVDL) generates histopathology chemical wastes related to veterinary laboratory services provided to New England region veterinarians, various NH state agencies, and state and local law enforcement agencies and contract services.